RareSkills/blog/erc-3448-metaproxy-clone/erc-3448-metaproxy-clone.md

 ### Deploying the clone

-Here’s a hardhat script that deploys the contracts and interacts with a deployed clone on the sepolia network:
+Here’s a hardhat script that deploys the contracts and interacts with a deployed clone on the Sepolia network:

 ```javascript=
 const hre = require("hardhat");